palerique/microservices-with-spring/README.md

 - Application monitoring with Micrometrics, Prometheus, Grafana
 - Postman collection containing request to schedule people
 - Added bash scripts to make tasks easier to be executed
+- Added Sonarlint during the build
+- Prepared PMD ruleset to v7
+- Gradle is building projects in parallel

 ## System Diagram: